nzssa/nzssa.github.io/README.md

 ### ABOUT US PAGE

-:white_large_square: do something with giant yellow circles - NO MORE
+:white_check_mark: do something with giant yellow circles - NO MORE

 ### EVENTS PAGE